ISET/iset3d-v3/README.md

 ISET3d-V3 extended our ISETcam simulation tools by providing a physically-accurate simulation of how a 3D scene will look when rendered.
 This repository is no longer in active use by our lab, having shifted mainly to developing (ISET3d-V4)[https://github.com/ISET/iset3d-v4] (which enables rendering using certain Nvidia GPUs).

 The tools in this repository calculate the spectral irradiance of realistic three-dimensional scenes.
 The tools work with a special version of PBRT **(pbrt-v3-spectral)** that we implemented.
-The implementation is available in a Docker container.
+In addition to the source code, the implementation is available in a Docker container.

 To use these tools you must have Docker and Matlab installed.
 This repository also depends on ISETCam (or ISETBio), and some people in our lab also require isetcloud.
 More on that in the wiki.